threetee/scalr/bin/README.md

            #2 - Terminated   - Uptime 40.03 - Instance: m3.2xlarge; Availability: us-east-1a
            #2 - Initializing - Uptime  6.17 - Instance: m3.2xlarge; Availability: us-east-1a

-To see what's going on with one of the servers you can SSH directly in.
-Run a command to do so and the tool will tell you how to get the private key:
+To access one of the servers, you can SSH directly in.
+You cannot access a server until you've downloaded and setup the farm's private key.
+Steps are provided the first time you try to connect to a farm.

+For example:

     $ ttmscalr ssh debug.1 -f review